arantespp/arantespp.com/posts/zettelkasten/scrum.md

   6. Sprint retrospective:
      - The team comes together to document and discuss what worked and what didn't work in the current sprint.
-       - The team can focus on what went well and what needs to be improved for the next time.
+       - The team can focus on what went well and what needs to be improved next time.

 ## Questions